 You can back up all computer volumes or specific computer volumes.

-- When you back up a specific computer volume, Veeam Agent for Linux captures only the data that resides on this specific volume: files, folder, application data and so on.
+- When you back up a specific computer volume, Veeam Agent captures only the data that resides on this specific volume: files, folder, application data and so on.

-If you choose to back up the system volume (volume to which the root file system is mounted), Veeam Agent for Linux automatically includes the bootloader into the backup scope.
+If you choose to back up the system volume (volume to which the root file system is mounted), Veeam Agent automatically includes the bootloader into the backup scope.